PurpleKingdomGames/roguelike-starterkit/README.md

 1. An implementation of Bresenham's Line algorithm, used in the tutorial for line of sight across a grid.
 2. A very, very simplistic path finding algorithm (just enough for the roguelike-tutorials).

+## Roguelike UI

+Documentation to follow.
+The Roguelike Starterkit from 0.3.3 onwards includes a prototype UI system specifically for roguelikes.
+There is an example in the `UIScene` in the demo project in this repo.